eliranwong/ChromeOSLinux/README.md

 We also tested several other file managers on Chome OS:

-* nautilus does not work with fcitx
+* nautilus does not fully work with fcitx.
+If you want nautilus without fcitx, run:

+> sudo apt install -y nautilus nautilus-admin nautilus-extension-gnome-terminal nautilus-image-converter nautilus-font-manager

 * thunar and nemo does not work with clipboard